-The evaluation team will travel to Sudan as well as three of the neighboring countries (to be determined).
-The remaining four neighboring countries will be covered through remote interviews and desk review of secondary evidence.
+The evaluation team will travel to Sudan, Chad and Egypt.
+The remaining five neighboring countries will be covered through remote interviews and desk review of secondary evidence (Central African Republic, Ethiopia, Libya, Uganda and South Sudan).

 Roles and responsibilities

 EVALUATION TEAM: The evaluation will be conducted by a team of independent consultants with a mix of relevant thematic expertise and solid knowledge of the country and regional context.